RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 #Lesson 5: Styling and formatting text

 __Introduction:__ In this session we are going to learn how to style text with different fonts, colours and sizes.
 We'll also learn how to add background colours and borders.
+We will be using the same project you worked on last time, so make sure you open the index.html from the Felix folder.

 ##Step 1: Fonts

 We can change the look of the text by changing the __font__.
 The most common fonts are called

 * Arial
 * Courier New, Courier